Fasting | Spiritual Fasting

 In Hinduism, some people fast on a particular day of the week considered scared to their chosen deity.
 Monday is sacred to Lord Shiva, Tuesday is for Lord Hanuman and Ganesh, Wednesday is for Lord Budh, Thursday for Lord Vishnu, Friday is for Goddess Lakshmi and Maa Santoshi, Saturday is for Lord Shani while Sunday is for Lord Surya.

 Motives for undertaking a fast are varied, some do it to increase self-control, others to propitiate a deity.
-Women fast to bring religious merit and God’s blessing to their family.
+Women fast to bring religious merit and God’s blessing to their families.

 Also, Read…Each Day of a Week is dedicated to Hindu God